Ashton-Woodenbridge, Philadelphia

 Active farms dotted the area as late as the early 1960s and horse-drawn wagons frequently served as local transit during snowy weather, navigating the steep Ashton Road to take workers to the bus stop at Holme Circle.

 The area has long been served by freight railroad, and there remains active industry in the area.
 Crown, Cork, and Seal was a long-time anchor on Ashton Road, finally relocating their world headquarters north on a large campus.

-Northeast Philadelphia Airport lies at the north end of Ashton Road at Grant Avenue.
+Northeast Philadelphia Airport lies at the northern end of Ashton Road at Grant Avenue.
 Originally a World War II airbase, it now serves as a general-aviation reliever airport for Philadelphia International Airport.
 Despite having no scheduled passenger service, it is the sixth-busiest airport in Pennsylvania.

 The area was settled in earnest by veterans of World War II during the dramatic expansion of the Northeast.
 The housing stock is primarily twins, row homes, townhouses, and apartments.